 View and download:

 Groundwater sources which bubble up as springs, have been used by people and businesses in the hills for centuries.
-Many of these rivers are in poor condition however and suffer from pollution, the presence of invasive species and culverting.
-Their presence is often undervalued.
+Many of these rivers were in poor condition however, suffering from pollution, the presence of invasive species and culverting.
+Their presence was often undervalued.